surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 <center><h1>Visualization</h1></center>

 <b>AcuBi</b> has an ability to create graphics and charts based on the result obtained.
 Charts sections in AcuBi displays different type of pictorial representation of the data.
+This section explains how to create a visualisation

 <b>Let us see in details how to configure visualization;</b>